redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.q.md

 /// type=MS, answer=[1,4]

-What element should be indented to make the HTML code nesting correct?
+What element should be indented to make the nesting of HTML code correct?

 - `<title>Nesting</title>`